 Before your appointment, prepare a list of questions regarding your situation.
-The most frequently asked questions we encounter are 1) How long will this take; and 2) How much will this cost.
+The most frequently asked questions we encounter are 1) How long will my divorce take; and 2) How much will it cost.
 Do not be afraid to ask any questions, even if you think they are silly or minor.
 Be prepared that the attorney may not be able to answer all of your questions immediately.
 Many of the answers will depend on the information you provide.
 You may not like all of the answers you receive.
 If you get the sense that an attorney is only telling you what you want to hear, it is probably not the right attorney for you.

 Take some time to review your finances before your appointment.